fkretlow/automaton/README.md

 ;;=> 1
 ```

-The vector of states given to `make-fsm` must satisfy the following grammar:
+The vector of states given to `make-fsm` must satisfy the following grammar
 ```
 states-vector:        [state+]
-state:                [state-key transition-on-event* default-transition?]
+state:                [state-key transition-list | state-function] transition-list       transition-on-event* default-transition?
-state-key:            keyword
+state-key:            _keyword_
 transition-on-event:  event transition
 default-transition:   transition
+state-function:       _a function taking an event and returning a vector
+                      containing the elements of a transition as defined below_
-event:                anything
+event:                _anything_
-transition:           state-key | [state-key actions]
+transition:           state-key actions?
-actions:              function | seqable of functions
+actions:              _function_ | _seqable of functions_
 ```
+where `*` means \"zero or more\", `?` means \"at most one\", `+` means \"at least one\", and `|` means \"or\"."

-If more than one function is given for `actions`, the functions will be composed in the given order.
+If more than one function is given for `actions`, the functions will be composed in the given order and applied to the current value.

-The FSM will be initialized in the first given state.
+The order of the states is important, as the FSM will be initialized in the first state.

 ## See also

+... and better use instead:

 - https://github.com/cdorrat/reduce-fsm: mature, fast FSM library
 - https://github.com/metosin/tilakone: smaller than reduce-fsm, no macros